How's your time management at home?

-What do you do that you shouldn’t?
+What do you do that someone else could do instead?
 Who else in the house could take on a task?

 Companies invest time and money in staff training because they believe it will improve their productivity and profit margins.
 Why not do it at home where “profit” equates to more time?

 Time invested in delegation is almost always time well spent.